 - Pinpointing the mechanisms for monitoring the implementation

-- Other activities that should be undertaken in order to fulfil the promise.
+- Other activities that should be undertaken in order to fulfill the promise.

 The promises which are illogical or given in a way that cannot be checked are marked as inconsistent.